asheroto/Microsoft-Edge-Uninstaller/README.md

 # Downloads

-Download from the [releases](https://github.com/asheroto/Microsoft-Edge-Uninstaller/releases) page.
+Download from the [releases](https://github.com/asheroto/Microsoft-Edge-Uninstaller/releases) page or from [asher.tools](https://asher.tools).